rdstevens/MFIsolatedTest/README.md

 # MFIsolatedTest

-Problem: microsoft/windowsservercore (and Windows Server 2016 Core, Windows Server 2019 Core) cannot transcode H264 video.
+Problem: microsoft/windowsservercore, mcr.microsoft.com/windows/servercore:1809  (and Windows Server 2016 Core, Windows Server 2019 Core) cannot transcode H264 video.

 It is possible to install Server Media Foundation components in microsoft/windowsservercore, but the neccesary DirectX components are still missing.

+It is NOT possible to install Server Media Foundation components in mcr.microsoft.com/windows/servercore:1809 - see below.

 This github project incorporates the Microsoft example code from here: